AusNet Services Board members

 Post Graduate Diploma in Finance and Investment Analysis, Securities Institute of Australia

-Ms Farrier is the Chair of the Remuneration Committee and a member of the Nomination Committee.
+Ms Farrier is the Chairman of the Remuneration Committee and a member of the Audit and Risk Management Committee and Nomination Committee.

 Ho Tian Yee, Non-executive Director